 - Acupuncture Boosts Effectiveness of Standard Medical Care for Chronic Pain, Depression

 The researchers also investigated whether the effect of depressive symptom trajectories on dementia risk differed by sex, race, and if patients carried the APOE.
 Some evidence suggests that depression and its association with dementia may differ by these factors.
 In addition, the authors looked at whether depressive symptom trajectories provide information about the risk of dementia beyond what was captured by one-time assessments of depressive symptoms.
+Assessing Results

 Overall, the study found that 14.2% of participants developed dementia at an average of 3.9 years after the depressive symptom assessment period.
 “Older adults with patterns of moderate and increasing depressive symptoms and those with high and increasing symptoms were more likely to develop dementia than those with consistently minimal symptoms,” Dr. Kaup says.
 However, only patients with a trajectory of high and increasing depressive symptoms remained at statistically greater risk of developing dementia after accounting for other factors.
 These patients were almost twice as likely to develop dementia even after adjusting for cognitive functioning at the time of their depressive trajectories (Figure below).

 It is difficult to determine if depression is a risk factor for dementia, a symptom of an underlying neurodegenerative processes, or some combination of the two, according to the study.
 “Our results suggest that the nature of the depression-dementia relationship may be different depending on the pattern of depressive symptoms,” says Dr. Kaup.
 It is possible that some older adults with depressive symptoms were experiencing those symptoms as an emotional response to already being in the early stages of cognitive decline.
 On the other hand, a pattern of chronically high and increasing depressive symptoms appears to increase risk for subsequent cognitive decline.